 Along with providing advice and representation, Members of Chambers regularly train solicitors and other legal professionals in specialist areas of law.

-Chambers applies an equality code in relation to all of its activities, and opposes discrimination on the basis of, inter alia, sex, race, disability, religion, age or sexuality.
-A compilation of our Diversity Data is available upon request from the Diversity Data Officer via email@example.com.
+Chambers applies an equality code in relation to all of its activities, and opposes discrimination on the basis of, amongst other things, sex, race, disability, religion, age and sexuality.

 Our overarching motivation is to uphold people’s rights through justice.